Consume auth sessions

 After creating an auth session, it must be included in input payload of the direct API calls.
 If jobs or queues are being configured on an project with auth sessions enabled then the configuration must include auth session as well.

-- POINTER to guide 1 on auth session calling a queue
+- How to use auth sessions in a queue

 Proxies

-An auth session can be configured with a proxy to ensure all actions are showing up from the same IP address.
-Proxies are not required to use auth sessions but is commonly used if the target service has forces two factor authentication when detecting different user behavior.
+An auth session can be configured with a proxy to ensure all actions and traffic from the browser are showing up from the same IP address.
+Proxies are not required to use auth sessions but are commonly used depending on the target service.

 Updating auth sessions